 - Borrowers ineligible for loan forgiveness will begin repayment six months after graduating, leaving school, or dropping below half-time enrollment.
 Repayment must be completed within 10 years of the date repayment begins.
-For questions regarding repayment, please contact Tegan McGillivray (HEAB), 608-267-2212.
+For questions regarding repayment, please contact Joy Dyer (HEAB), 608-267-2212.

 Nurse Faculty Loan

 The Nurse Faculty Loan Program (NFLP), sponsored by the US Department of Health and Human Services, is available to nursing doctoral students interested in becoming nurse educators.
 Following graduation from the nursing program, up to 85 percent of the borrowers’ loan principal and interest will be cancelled in exchange for the loan recipient’s service as a full-time nursing faculty member at a school of nursing.

-- Must make a commitment to stay in the NFLP program for the duration of your academic program and graduate.
-You may only borrow money for 5 years.
+- Must make a commitment to stay in the NFLP program for the duration of the academic program and graduate.
+May only borrow money for five years.

-- Doctoral students taking classes must be enrolled in six or more credits for at least two consecutive semesters each year that you apply for this program.
+- Doctoral students taking classes must be enrolled in six or more credits for at least two consecutive semesters each year in which these loan funds are received.
 Although a leave of absence is allowed, it must be documented.

 - Must take a least two education courses from a list of approved courses.

 - Expected to obtain full-time employment as a nurse educator in a school/college of nursing after graduation.
 Must serve as a full-time nurse faculty for a consecutive four-year period to cancel the maximum amount which is 85% of the unpaid loan balance.

 - Eligible students and award amounts are determined by the College of Nursing.

 - Loans are typically offered in August.